 - 1) I am a Senior Associate of Behre Dolbear Group, Inc. located at 4255 South Buckley Road, Aurora, Colorado 80013, USA. - 2) I am a graduate of The University of Utah with a B.S., M.S., and Ph.D. degrees in Mining Engineering. - 3) I am currently a Qualified Person in good standing with the Mining and Metallurgical Society of America (MMSA) Member #01357QP. - 4) I have practiced my profession since 1977.
-My relevant experience for the purpose of the Technical Report is acting as a consulting resource and reserve specialist and mining engineer for 40 years specializing in resource and reserve estimates and mining methods, optimization, and cost development of a wide variety of minerals and mining methods. - 5) This certificate applies to the technical report titled "Preliminary Economic Analysis El Cubo/El Pinguico Silver Gold Complex Project, State of Guanajuato, Mexico" that has an effective date of 31 January 2021 (the "Technical Report") with amended and restated date of 6 May 2021. - 6) I have read the definition of "qualified person" set out in National Instrument 43-101 and certify that by reason of education, experience, independence, and affiliation with a professional association, I meet the requirements of an Independent Qualified Person, as defined in National Policy 43-101. - 7) I have read this report and am responsible or jointly responsible for Sections 14, 15, 16, and 21 of this report and the portions of Sections 1, 25, and 26 that relate to Mineral Resources, Mineral Reserves, and Mining. - 8) The work was completed during the period November 2020 to February 2021. - 9) I have not visited the El Cubo and El Pinguico properties. - 10) I have not worked previously on this project or property. - 11) I am independent of the Issuer, Vendor, and Property applying all of the tests in Section 1.5 of National Instrument 43-101. - 12) I have read National Instrument 43-101 and Form 43-101Fl, and the Technical Report has been prepared in compliance with that instrument and form. - 13) I consent to the filing of the Technical Report with any stock exchange and other regulatory authority and any publication by them for regulatory purposes, including electronic publication in the public company files on their websites accessible by the public, of the Technical Report. - 14) At the effective date of the technical report, to the best of my knowledge, information, and belief, the technical report, or part that the I am responsible for, contains all scientific and technical information that is required to be disclosed to make the technical report not misleading.
+My relevant experience for the purpose of the Technical Report is acting as a consulting resource and reserve specialist and mining engineer for 40 years specializing in resource and reserve estimates and mining methods, optimization, and cost development of a wide variety of minerals and mining methods. - 5) This certificate applies to the technical report titled "Preliminary Economic Analysis El Cubo/El Pingüico Silver Gold Complex Project, State of Guanajuato, Mexico" (the "Technical Report") with an effective date of 31 December 2022 for Guanajuato Silver Company Ltd. The issue date of this report is 22 June 2023. - 6) I have read the definition of "qualified person" set out in National Instrument 43-101 and certify that by reason of education, experience, independence, and affiliation with a professional association, I meet the requirements of an Independent Qualified Person, as defined in National Policy 43-101. - 7) I have read this report and am responsible or jointly responsible for Sections 2.0, 3.0, 14.0, 15.0, 16.0, 19.0, 21.0, 22.0, 23.0, and 24.0 of this report and the portions of Sections 1.0, 25.0, and 26.0 that relate to Mineral Resources, Mineral Reserves, Mining, Capital and Operating Costs, and Economic Analysis. - 8) The work was completed during May 2023. - 9) I have not visited the El Cubo and El Pingüico properties. - 10) I have worked previously on this project or property, except on the previous PEA dated May 2021. - 11) I am independent of the Guanajuato Silver and the El Cubo/El Pingüico Silver-Gold Complex Project applying all of the tests in Section 1.5 of National Instrument 43-101. - 12) I have read National Instrument 43-101 and Form 43-101Fl, and the Technical Report has been prepared in compliance with that instrument and form. - 13) I consent to the filing of the Technical Report with any stock exchange and other regulatory authority and any publication by them for regulatory purposes, including electronic publication in the public company files on their websites accessible by the public, of the Technical Report. - 14) At the effective date of the technical report, to the best of my knowledge, information, and belief, the technical report, or part that the I am responsible for, contains all scientific and technical information that is required to be disclosed to make the technical report not misleading.